vsrinivas/fuchsia/go/src/netstack/README.md

 dhcp-range=eth5,192.168.2.50,192.168.2.150,24h
 ```

-On Ubuntu, make sure that NetworkManager doesn't control this interface.
+On Ubuntu, make sure that NetworkManager doesn't manage this interface.
 You can modify /etc/NetworkManager/NetworkManager.conf to ignore the device
 by specifying its MAC address (e.g. 12:34:56:78:9a:bc).